Reasonable Adjustments

 • Cost of the adjustment

-• If it will be effective in removing or reducing any disadvantage for the staff member
+• Effectiveness in removing or reducing any disadvantage due to the health condition

-Support for funding equipment required for reasons that are not covered by the Equality Act 2010 will need to be covered from the respective departments budget.
-Many common items, such as wrist rests and foot stools, can be purchased internally through DITS or Central Stores
+Equipment required for reasons that do not fall under the Equality Act 2010 will need to be covered from the respective department’s budget.
+Many common items, such as ergonomic mice, wrist rests and foot stools, can be purchased internally through DITS or Central Stores.

 Arrow symbol